EjjE101/CryptoBot/README.md

 alt="" width="201" height="155"/></a>

 ## About
 CryptoBot will be an automated, high frequency trading bot for cryptocurrencies.
 It uses **Machine Learning** to decide when to trade.
 Currently it is a work in progress.
+The bot is rewritten to work with bitfinex.

 ## List of sources